 13. Price – SiteGround Only Has 1 Year Cheap Intros + Expensive Renewals

 SiteGround is more expensive than NameHero because their renewal prices are higher (about 3x intro prices) and they don’t offer a free domain or migration, so you’d need to buy these too.

 To their credit, both hosts use a solid cache plugin (LiteSpeed Cache on NameHero and SG Optimizer on SiteGround).
 Which means there’s no need to purchase WP Rocket when using these hosts, since those cache plugins have similar if not better performance than WP Rocket.

-SiteGround has been also making unethical choices:
+SiteGround has been making unethical choices:

-- SiteGround has threatened people who wrote bad reviews about them.
+- Threatened people who wrote bad reviews.

 - Hristo (SiteGround community manager) is an admin of the WordPress Speed Up Facebook Group and any negative things said about SiteGround are moderated by them.

 I stopped endorsing SiteGround in 2019 once they made all these negative changes, which resulted in them banning my affiliate account and threatening me if I didn’t delete the content.